-The Education and Media Unit (AUM) is responsible for the organisation of the Clinical Skills Training CST in the third study year.
+The The Department for Education and Media (AUM) is responsible for the organisation of the Clinical Skills Training CST in the third study year.

 Twice a year, a meeting takes place with the group leaders of the small groups in order to already identify problems in the current semester and to enable direct contact with the students.
 The results of the feedback are sent to the persons in charge of the CSTs.
 Where necessary, individual discussions are carried out with the persons responsible for the subject areas in order to improve teaching.